 (b) the remuneration to be accorded that non-SAT CEO may be as determined by the employing authority.

-(7) Subregulations (8) and (9) apply to a person who was employed in a SAT office as a chief executive officer under a contract of employment but before the contract of employment expired, was transferred under section 50(1)(a)(ii) of the Act to the performance of other functions in the Senior Executive Service.
+(7) Subregulation (8) applies to a person who was employed as a SAT CEO under a contract of employment but before the contract of employment expired, was transferred under section 50(1)(a)(ii) of the Act to the performance of other functions in the Senior Executive Service.

-(8) If a person is a person to whom this subregulation applies, for the purpose of section 57(1)(b) of the Act, the remuneration to be accorded the person under a contract of employment entered into between the person and an employing authority must not exceed the remuneration determined by the Tribunal to be paid to a SAT office-holder at the salary point equivalent to the salary point at which the person was remunerated immediately before he or she ceased to hold the SAT office.
+(8) If a person is a person to whom this subregulation applies, for the purpose of section 57(1)(b) of the Act, under a contract of employment entered into between the person and an employing authority —

-(9) If the remuneration to be paid to the SAT office-holder referred to in subregulation (8) consists of more than one component, then each component of the remuneration to be accorded a person to whom this subregulation applies must not exceed the corresponding component of the remuneration to be paid to the holder of the SAT office.
+(a) the salary component of remuneration to be accorded the person must not exceed the upper limit of the salary range specified by the Tribunal for the SAT class to which the person’s SAT office was assigned immediately before the person ceased to hold the SAT office; and

+(b) each non-salary component of remuneration to be accorded the person is not to exceed in value the corresponding non-salary component which might be accorded a SAT CEO in receipt of a salary component of the same amount as the salary component which the person receives.

+(9) If a determination of the Tribunal is revoked or amended in such a way that the SAT classes referred to in subregulation (3) or their salary ranges can no longer be identified, salary components of remuneration may continue to be accorded under this regulation as if the SAT determination were still in force on the terms in operation immediately before revocation or amendment.

+(10) If a determination of the Tribunal is revoked or amended in such a way that a non-salary component of remuneration which may be accorded a SAT CEO in receipt of a given salary component can no longer be identified, the corresponding non-salary component of remuneration may continue to be accorded under this regulation as if the SAT determination were still in force on the terms in operation immediately before revocation or amendment.

 [Regulation 8A inserted in Gazette 19 Nov 1999 p.
 5792-4; amended in Gazette 5 Apr 2002 p.
 1833-4; 16 Sep 2005 p.
 4347-8; 5 Nov 2010 p.
-5571.]
+5571; 5 Jun 2012 p.
+2364-6.]

 9. Period prescribed (Act s.
 59(4))